-Cold sores can be annoying.
-At times it may feel unfair and like you’re the only person suffering from this natural smooch deterrent, but rest assured, the white blisters surrounding your lips are incredibly common.
+Cold sores can be painful and embarassing.
+At times, it may feel like you’re the only person suffering from this condition, when in fact, the white blisters surrounding your lips are incredibly common.

-Also known as ‘herpes labialis’, they are caused by the herpes simplex virus (HSV).
+Also known as ‘herpes labialis’, cold sores are caused by the herpes simplex virus (HSV).
 There are two types of HSV – HSV-1 and HSV-2.
-Both can cause cold sores, but HSV-2 is spread via contact with the genitals so you’d have to kiss someone during oral sex to be infected.
+Both can cause cold sores, but HSV-2 is spread via contact with the genitals, so you’d have to indulge in oral sex to be infected.

 A cold sore (or fever blister) outbreak will usually result in small white sores forming on or surrounding your lips.
 These typically heal within 2 weeks.

 Cold sores are highly contagious, and you should not kiss another person until blisters have healed completely.
-That includes abstaining from oral sex.
+You should also abstain from oral sex.

 Approximately half the people in the world are carriers of HSV-1.
-Some of them may never notice any signs or blisters on the lips, whilst others may be more prone to cold sore outbreaks and get them multiple times a year.
+Some of them may never notice any signs or develop any blisters, while others may have outbreaks multiple times a year.

 Herpes simplex is spread via touching of the skin and contact with bodily fluids such as saliva (but also genital fluids in the case of HSV-2).
 That means you could contract HSV-1 by:

-You should always avoid kissing someone with a cold sore because it could trigger a herpes flare-up in your partner.
+You should always avoid kissing someone with a cold sore because they are most contagious during an outbreak.

 Cold sores are contagious during all stages of their development and healing process.
-That means you could easily spread HSV-1 or be responsible for another person breaking out during times when you have active sores.
+That means you could easily spread HSV-1 during times when you have active sores.

-Importantly, HSV-1 is infectious at all times, whether you have a cold sore or not.
-But you will be most contagious when the kiss blisters are opening up.
+Importantly, HSV-1 can be infectious at all times, whether you have a cold sore or not.
+But you will be most contagious when blisters are present.

 You should wait 3 to 4 days after your sores have disappeared before kissing someone.